Jessie Bond: Beginnings

-On 8 March 1870, Schottländer abducted the 17-year-old Bond on her way to sing at a church service, took her to a friend's house and forced her to stay the night with him.
+On 8 March 1870, by Bond's account, Schottländer abducted the 17-year-old Bond on her way to sing at a church service, took her to a friend's house and forced her to stay the night with him.
 He convinced her that she was "compromised" and that they must marry.
 The next day, she was taken to Manchester, where they were married.
 The marriage was a terrible experience for Bond, and she became pregnant and ill.
 "He ill-treated both my mind and my body, he denied me every comfort, often I had not even enough to eat.
 To add to my wretchedness, the inevitable baby was coming. ...
 He had been violently ill-treating me, I was a broken, pitiful creature."
 Her family persuaded her to leave him after ten months of marriage.
 Bond wrote that she contracted smallpox from the doctor who attended her, but she recovered.
 The baby, Sidney John Arthur Schottländer, was born on 7 May 1871 and died on 18 June 1871, six weeks later.
 His death certificate states the cause of death as syphilis.
 The couple lived separately for several years, and Bond finally divorced her husband in 1874.
 Bond stated in her divorce petition that she had been knowingly infected with a communicable disease by her husband.

-After leaving her husband, Bond continued to teach piano and was immediately back on stage singing oratorios, masses and other concerts near Liverpool.
+After leaving her husband, Bond continued to teach piano and was immediately back on stage singing oratorios, masses and other concerts near Liverpool, with a busy schedule throughout the early 1870s.
 She gave a recital at St. George's Hall, Liverpool, at the end of January 1871.
 In November 1871, Mr and Mrs Howard Paul's Benefit at the Queen's Hall, Liverpool, featured J. L. Toole, and "Miss Jessie Bond and Miss Pattie Laverne both sing several new ballads".
+In 1873, she was the contralto soloist in Mendelssohn's Elijah in Birkenhead and in Handel's Messiah in Liverpool.
+In 1875 at the Liverpool Institute, she sang in J. L. Hatton's Enchantress.
 She became friendly with the baritone Charles Santley, who advised her to move to London to study at the Royal Academy of Music.
-Bond did so at the age of 21, studying with Manuel García and then J. B. Welch, and she continued to sing concerts both in the provinces and in London.
-For example, in 1873, she was the contralto soloist in Mendelssohn's Elijah in Birkenhead and in Handel's Messiah in Liverpool.
-In 1875 at the Liverpool Institute, she sang in J. L. Hatton's Enchantress, and in the summer of 1877, she appeared at the Queen's Theatre in London in at least three of conductor Jules Rivière's promenade concerts.
+Bond did so, studying with Manuel García and then J. B. Welch, and she continued to sing concerts both in the provinces and in London.
+For example, in the summer of 1877, she appeared at the Queen's Theatre in London in at least three of the conductor Jules Rivière's promenade concerts and was widely seen throughout Britain into 1878.
 The impresario Richard D'Oyly Carte first heard her in a concert at St. George's Hall and suggested concert engagements for her.
-Her concert schedule was busy.